rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 The `get_unspent_ap_bonus` and `set_unspent_ap_bonus` alter the AC bonus you receive per unused action point at the end of your turn in combat.
 To allow for fractional values, the value given if divided by 4.
 (Hence the default value is 4 and not 1.)
 The `get_unspent_ap_perk_bonus` and `set_unspent_ap_perk_bonus` are similar, but affect the extra AC granted by the HtH Evade perk.
 (The default value of this is also 4, equivalent to doubling the original bonus.)

-The `nb_*` functions are reserved for the brotherhood tactical training mod, and should be avoided.

 The `fs_*` functions are used to manipulate a virtual file system.
 Files saved here should have paths relative to the data folder, and use backslashes as the directory separator.
 They will take precedence over files stored in the normal data folder.
 They will also be saved into save games if you set a flag for them using `fs_resize(fileId, -1)`, so be avoid creating large files.
 Using `fs_copy` followed by `fs_read_xxx`, you can read the contents of existing files.

 The `get_proto_data` and `set_proto_data` are used to manipulate the in memory copies of the **.pro** files Fallout makes when they are loaded.
 The offset refers to the offset in memory from the start of the proto to the element you are reading.
 Changes are not stored on disc, and are not permanent.
 If you modify the protos, and then Fallout subsequently reloads the file your changes will be lost.